-But Now I Must Go: At the end of the final series, the girls must choose between becoming full-fledged, immortal witches and live in the Witch World or remaining as humans and staying in their own world.
+But Now I Must Go: At the end of the final series, the girls must choose between becoming full-fledged, long-lived Witches living in the Witch World or remain as humans and stay in their own world.
 Only Hana leaves for the Witch World while the rest of the girls decide that they will stay in the human world.

 Calling Your Attacks: Lampshaded: One of the reasons for the Royal Patraine upgrade was that Oyajide could counter their spells before they could finish.

 Camera Fiend: Kaori Shimakura.
 Subverted when we learn that she does so because of self-esteem problems: Kaori views herself as ugly, thus she captures the world in her camera to hide her feelings of inadequacy.